asoltesz/solakube/docs/redmine.md

 ## Requested resources

-The requested resources are as follows:
+The requested resources are as follows (in chart-values.yaml):

 ~~~
 resources: